Dynamical phase transition in the occupation fraction statistics for non-crossing Brownian particles: Introduction

 \section{Introduction}

 Fluctuations in stochastic systems are of central importance in statistical mechanics and other fields \cite{fluctuations, fluctuations1, OvMe2010, MeersonAssaf2017, neqpt, currentfluc, currentfluc1, condensation}.
 Examples include population dynamics \cite{OvMe2010, MeersonAssaf2017}, non-equilibrium phase transitions \cite{neqpt}, current statistics \cite{currentfluc, currentfluc1}, condensation phenomena \cite{condensation}, etc to name a few.
 In particular large deviations (or rare events) have been a central theme of interest over the past few decades \cite{ellis, hugo2009, Varadhan, O1989, DZ, Hollander, Jack20}.
 The fluctuations of the quantities of interest are encoded in the large deviation functions (LDFs), which are analogous to thermodynamic potentials in equilibrium systems \cite{hugo2009}.
-One of the most remarkable phenomena in the context of large deviations is dynamical phase transitions (DPTs), which correspond to singularities in LDFs \cite{exclusion, exclusion1, baek, baek1, kafri, glass, singularities}.
+One of the most remarkable phenomena in the context of large deviations is dynamical phase transitions (DPTs), which correspond to singularities (i.e., non-analyticities) in LDFs \cite{exclusion, exclusion1, baek, baek1, kafri, glass, singularities, NemotoEtAl19, CVC23}.

-The occupation time of a particle is the time that it spends in some specified spatial domain.
+The occupation (or residence) time of a particle is the time that it spends in some specified spatial domain.
 Fluctuations of the occupation time have been of interest in many random systems, including coarsening and phase ordering dynamics in magnetic systems \cite{phaseorder, phaseorder1, phaseorder2}, financial time series \cite{finance}, random walks on graphs \cite{randomwalk, randomwalk1}.
-Since the seminal work of L\'{e}vy \cite{levy}, who computed the exact probability distribution of the occupation time for an ordinary Brownian motion, there have been studies of the fluctuations of occupation time for various non-equilibrium processes \cite{kac, kac2, godreche, majumdar1, TouchetteMinimalModel, Touchetteoneparticle, AKM19, KA22}, because of their potential applications in many physical systems.
-For example, to analyze the morphological dynamics of interfaces \cite{morphology}, the fluorescence intermittency emitting from colloidal semiconductor dots \cite{semidots}, optical imaging \cite{imaging} etc.
+Since the seminal work of L\'{e}vy \cite{levy}, who computed the exact probability distribution of the occupation time for an ordinary Brownian motion, there have been studies of the fluctuations of occupation time for various processes in or out of equilibrium \cite{kac, kac2, godreche, majumdar1, TouchetteMinimalModel, Touchetteoneparticle, AKM19, KA22, BD15, BD09, BB11, BB05, BB07, SHB09, Barkai06}, because of their potential applications in many physical systems.
+For example, to analyze the morphological dynamics of interfaces \cite{morphology}, the fluorescence intermittency emitting from colloidal semiconductor dots \cite{semidots}, theory and experiments of blinking quantum dots \cite{SHB09}, optical imaging \cite{imaging} etc.